Haimantika/Haimantika/README.md

 ### Sponsors 💸

-Thank you so much to the following people for sponsoring me:
+Thank you so much to my past and present sponsors:

 | | Sponsor Name | GitHub Handle / Link |